 CPN researchers develop novel material devices and device architectures, partnering with and integrating Lehigh's research foundations in computational science and engineering, materials, chemistry, physics, devices and systems; expertise and facilities affiliated with CPN support partnerships and projects with colleagues from across industry, academia, and government.

-Along with our sister research center, Lehigh's Center for Advanced Materials and Nanotechnology, we represent Lehigh's deep and longstanding capabilities in measuring and manipulating the physical properties and behavior of materials, often in dynamic environments, while charting their reactivity and efficiency and correlating structure and chemistry -- all at the level of the nanometer and the angstrom.
+Along with Lehigh's Institute for Functional Materials and Devices, we represent Lehigh's deep and longstanding capabilities in measuring and manipulating the physical properties and behavior of materials, often in dynamic environments, while charting their reactivity and efficiency and correlating structure and chemistry -- all at the level of the nanometer and the angstrom.

 Thank you for your interest in photonics and nanoelectronics research at Lehigh; contact us with any questions about our many opportunities for educational and research collaboration.